/skills/fuz-stack/references/async-patterns

 new AsyncSemaphore(Infinity) — acquire() always resolves immediately.
 Useful for disabling concurrency limits without changing call sites.

-Used by run_dag() for controlling node execution concurrency.
+Used by run_dag() to bound node execution concurrency.

 DAG Execution

-run_dag() in @fuzdev/fuz_util/dag.js executes nodes in a dependency graph concurrently.
+run_dag() in @fuzdev/fuz_util/dag.ts executes dependency-graph nodes concurrently.
 Nodes declare dependencies via depends_on; independent nodes run in parallel up to max_concurrency.
 Uses AsyncSemaphore for concurrency and Deferred for dependency signaling.

 DagNode interface